frkatona/ObsidianSync/Music/Eric Performance.md

 		 - second part is (2x) instead of (3x)
 		 - The first sustained note in each prechorus lasts slightly longer than I expect (like 2.5 bars instead of 3?)

+---
+### 9/27 Text
-Thanks again for having me over for practice today!
+Thanks again for having me over for practice yesterday!
 As discussed, here's the setlist from my notes if you'd like to figure out your favorite order.
-Remember it's just a 30 min set, so I'd imagine we'll be lucky to fit in 7
+It's just a 30 min set, so I imagine we'll be lucky to fit most of them in
 1) Revolving Door
 2) Coverup
 3) Hypnostate